 - Following the accident, the supervisor completes an incident reporting form.
-For an example, see OSHA’s template for an employee injury report form.
+For example, see OSHA’s template for an employee injury report form.

 - Ensure all appropriate personnel are notified.
 Accidents happen and as much it is human nature to sweep workplace mishaps under the rug, incidents needs to be shared.
 Having employees who are aware and informed can be more beneficial for everyone’s safety.

 - Submit incident report according to the rules of the regulatory body in your jurisdiction.
 For detailed documentation on how to set up an incident reporting process that meets regulatory standards, see OSHA’s Small Business Handbook.

 - Take the time to feed the learnings from the accident back into improving workplace safety procedures.
 Failure to do so will affect the integrity and strength of your safety system and lead to repeat of past incidents.